seucoin/unKR/unKR_LLaMA2/README.md

 ### 2. LLaMA Instruction Tuning
 2.1 Firstly, put [LLaMA2-7B](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) model files under ./models/LLaMA-HF/.

-2.2 In our experiments, we utilized an A100 GPU for all LLaMA models.
+2.2 In our experiments, we utilized A100 GPU for training.
 Set the `DATA_PATH` as your own dataset path and `OUTPUT_DIR` for model output path.
 And then run

 ```
 python lora_finetune.py